philip-symphony/Gulp-Task-Automation/README.md

 **4. Set file paths and browser support in `gulpfile.js`**

+You can copy the gulpfile.js included in this repo.
 All paths are relative to `gulpfile.js`.

+* Update `devUrl`
+* Update 'Local file paths' if you did not use `src` and `app`
+* Update Browsersync Rewrite Rules

+The current Symphony Commerce workflow (as of Aug 2015) is to add a stylesheet via AWS S3.
+We use a RegEx to search for the url path to this specific file.
+And we use middleware to serve up a replacement file from your local machine.

+* Autoprefixer browsers support

 Autoprefixer browser support must be precise or the task will fail.
 Refer to the [documentation](https://github.com/ai/browserslist) when adding browsers.

 **5. Update `.gitignore`**